learn-co-curriculum/java-mod-1-your-first-java-program/README.md

       systems a little later on.
     - Select the JDK that you installed in the previous lesson when setting up your environment.
 This should be JDK 11.
+    - Ensure that the "Add Sample Code" checkbox is checked.
+This will add a `Main.java` file to the project.
+For the purposes of this lesson, we will have this box checked.
+But in the future, you may feel free to uncheck this box if you do not want any sample code added to your new project.
   - Click "Create" to create the new Java project.
 Give IntelliJ a couple of minutes to create and load your new project.
 - On the left-hand side, you will see the **project view** window.
 This shows the directory structure of the project:

   ![Project View](https://curriculum-content.s3.amazonaws.com/java-mod-1/your-first-java-program/intellij-project-view.png)
-- Notice that IntelliJ created a `Main.java` file for us under the directory `src/main/java/org/example`.
+- Since we checked the "Add Sample Code" checkbox when creating the project, you will see that IntelliJ created a `Main.java` file for us under the directory `src/main/java/org/example`.
 Let's open up that file by double-clicking on it from the project view!
 - When you open it up you should see the following code in the `Main.java` file: